brandlewco/blumberg-law/content/pages/blog/what-are-the-rules-arizona-sex-offenders-must-follow-upon-release-from-jail-or-prison.md

       actions:
         justifyContent: center
 metaDescription: >-
-  After a sex offender is released from jail or prison, he or she may be subject to various rules and regulations depending on the nature of the crime.
+  After a sex offender is released from jail or prison in Arizona, he or she may be subject to various rules and regulations depending on the nature of the crime.
 In this article, you will learn about the key rules that sex offenders must follow upon their release.
 socialImage: null
 author: content/data/team/person-qkxt493m4.json
 ---